fbpx

 4. Widget scaling

-Widgets can be scaled so as to map the entire range of your physical control to a different range (even inverted) that is applied to the plugin parameter.
+You can scale widgets to map the entire range of your physical control to a different range (even inverted) that is applied to the plugin parameter.
 Controlling two widgets with one inverted lets you trivially implement cross-fading, among many other effects.
 Most plugins don’t support scaling of individual parameters directly when using MIDI.

 5. Widget grouping

-Widgets can be grouped so you can control multiple parameters of multiple plugins from a single CC message and you still get the benefit of individual scaling.
+You can group widgets and control multiple parameters of multiple plugins from a single CC message and you still get the benefit of individual scaling.
 To do this using MIDI CC messages directly, you would have to configure all those parameters manually to use the same CC message and then you have a problem when you later want to use different physical controls to manage those parameters individually.

 6. Remote control